Canadian Journal of Administrative Sciences

 Canadian Journal of Administrative Sciences (French: Revue Canadienne des Sciences de l'Administration) is a quarterly peer-reviewed academic journal published by Wiley-Blackwell on behalf of the Administrative Sciences Association of Canada.
 As of 2017, the editor-in-chief is Michel Laroche (Concordia University).
 The journal publishes articles in both English and French in all key disciplines of business.
-According to the Journal Citation Reports, its 2015 impact factor is 0.405, ranking it 109 out of 120 journals in the category "Business" and 179 out of 192 journals in the category "Management".
+According to the Journal Citation Reports, its 2022 impact factor is 2.2, ranking it 129 out of 155 journals in the category "Business" and 193 out of 223 journals in the category "Management".

-Past editors
+Editors

 The following persons have been or currently are editors of the journal: